 The Village Attorney writes contracts, drafts local laws, provides legal advice to the Board of Trustees and the Board of Zoning Appeals, and represents the Village in civil litigation.
 He attends all Village meetings.

-Barbara Johnson Park and Preserve at Baxter’s Pond is our most active park area and is owned and maintained by Nassau County.
+Barbara Johnson Park and Preserve at Baxter's Pond is our most active park area and is owned and maintained by Nassau County and the Baxter's Pond Foundation.
 The natural setting of the meandering stream and seating areas around the pond provide residents with a peaceful sanctuary from the stress of daily living.
 Baxter Estates Beach is maintained by the Village and offers a beautiful vista of Manhasset Bay.
 The passive park area adjacent to the Town of North Hempstead parking lot located on Shore Road offers seating areas and dockside fishing.
 Several wooded areas are located within, and maintained by, the Village.
 One area abuts Central Drive, behind the Pierre Apartments and the J.P.
 Morgan Chase Bank on Main Street.
 Another abuts the backyards of private homes on Hilltop Road, extending to Overlook Drive.
-Yet another abuts the Port Washington Water District, extending to homes on Bayside Avenue, Hillside Avenue and Sandy Hollow Road.
+Yet another abuts the Port Washington Water District, extending to homes on Bayside Avenue, Harbor Road and Sandy Hollow Road.
 Encroachments and dumping on Village property are prohibited.
 Offenders are subject to a fine and will be responsible for the costs incurred by the Village for removal of debris if the resident fails to comply with such notice.

 go to top